Close Menu

 If the SSA decides to cease your benefits, then you can have a hearing in front of a judge.
 Prior to your court hearing, we will meet with you to explain the questions the judge will ask.
 Also, we will also try to prepare you to answer those questions.
 Obviously, you will be answering questions about your symptoms and why you can’t work.

 Additionally, you will need to be able to talk about your ability to lift, sit, stand, and walk, throughout an eight hour work day.
-This is known as your residual functional capacity.
+This is your residual functional capacity.
 Likewise, it is important for the judge to know if you are having fatigue or mental issues that make it difficult for you to get along with other workers and your boss.

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS